In this section

 Removal of the tonsils by an Ear, Nose, and Throat Specialist happens under a general anesthesia.
 The tonsils are removed through the mouth with special equipment, and the surgery takes about 30 – 45 minutes.
 If your child has sleep apnea, is less than three years old, or you live more than 45 minutes away, you may be asked to stay overnight after surgery.

-Recovery takes about one to two weeks.
+Tonsil removal recovery takes about one to two weeks.
 During this time a child may experience the following:

 - Severe sore throat